emtreg/emtreg.github.io/_posts/2020-02-18-enforcing-SRP-in-methods.md

     end
 {% endhighlight %}

-<p>&emsp;As you can see, Player's methods are very straightforward and require minimal commentation.
+<p>&emsp;Player's methods are very straightforward and require minimal commentation.
 They are also closely related to the class's central purpose (allowing a player to make a move).
 I therefore see no reason to change this class.</p>

 <p>&emsp;Next up is the Tile class: </p>